ytakano/catenaccio_dpi/README.md

 If you want to compile as debug mode, set a option of CMAKE_BUILD_YPE=Debug when running cmake.
 Debug mode passes a option of -g and a definition of DEBUG=1 to the compiler.

     $ cmake -DCMAKE_BUILD_TYPE=Debug CMakeLists.txt
     $ make

+If you want to build for use divert socket, set a option of USE_DIVERT.

+    $ cmake -DUSE_DIVERT=1 -DCMAKE_BUILD_TYPE=Release CMakeLists.txt
+    $ make

 If you want to build with mongoDB, set a option of USE_MONGO.